-5.-(1) All contracts or agreements, whether by parol or in writing, by way of gaming or wagering shall be null and void.

-(2) No action shall be brought or maintained in the court for recovering any sum of money or valuable thing alleged to be won upon any wager or which has been deposited in the hands of any person to abide the event on which any wager has been made.

-(3) Subsections (1) and (2) shall not be deemed to apply to any subscription or contribution, or agreement to subscribe or contribute, for or toward any plate, prize or sum of money to be awarded to the winner or winners of any lawful game, sport, pastime or exercise.
+- 5.-(1) All contracts or agreements, whether by parol or in writing, by way of gaming or wagering shall be null and void. - (2) No action shall be brought or maintained in the court for recovering any sum of money or valuable thing alleged to be won upon any wager or which has been deposited in the hands of any person to abide the event on which any wager has been made. - (3) Subsections (1) and (2) shall not be deemed to apply to any subscription or contribution, or agreement to subscribe or contribute, for or toward any plate, prize or sum of money to be awarded to the winner or winners of any lawful game, sport, pastime or exercise.

-(3A) Subsections (1) and (2) shall not apply to -

-- (a) a contract for gaming that is conducted under the control or supervision of a person or an organisation that is exempted under section 24 of the Common Gaming Houses Act (Cap.
+- (3A) Subsections (1) and (2) shall not apply to - (a) a contract for gaming that is conducted under the control or supervision of a person or an organisation that is exempted under section 24 of the Common Gaming Houses Act (Cap.
 49) from the provisions of that Act in respect of such gaming; - (b) a contract for betting that is held, promoted, organised, administered or operated by a person or an organisation that is exempted under section 22 of the Betting Act (Cap.
-21) from the provisions of that Act in respect of such betting, only if the betting takes place under the control or supervision of that person or organisation; - (c) a contract for betting that takes place on a totalisator conducted by or on behalf of the Singapore Totalisator Board or a turf club in accordance with an approved scheme; and - (d) a contract to participate in a private lottery promoted or conducted by the holder of a permit granted under section 8 of the Private Lotteries Act 2011.
+21) from the provisions of that Act in respect of such betting, only if the betting takes place under the control or supervision of that person or organisation; - (ba) a contract by way of gaming, wagering or betting using remote communication that is conducted, promoted, organised or administered by - (i) an exempt operator within the meaning of the Remote Gambling Act 2014; or